 Object Effect Point (label) Changes the position of the label with respect to the point.
 Angle Sets a different angle with the same base-lines as the original.
 Arrowed segment Changes the position and size of the arrows.
 Text/Marker Changes the position of the text/marker with respect to the reference point of the text.
 Line Changes the representation of the line: it can extend over the entire displayed area or only over the displayed points on the line.
 Line segment Changes the representation of the segment: it can extend between the edge points of the segment or somehow over its edge points.
 Arc Changes the representation of the arc: it can extend between its edge points or somehow over its edge points.
 Congruence sign on segment or arc Changes the number of bars on the congruence sign.
-Filled polyline, circle In case of solid fill, changes the fill level of the polygon or disk, and thus sets order of superposition of the filled objects.
+Filled polyline, circle In case of solid fill, changes the fill level (1-5) of the polygon or disk, and thus sets order of superposition of the filled objects.
+The command has no effect if the polyline or circle is not filled or the fill is not solid.